 • Setting provides some protection from discrimination and perhaps bullying, as a diverse student population is usually more inclusive and acceptable of differences

-• Nurturing home culture living abroad (specifically for category 2 above)
+• Nurtures home culture living abroad (specifically for category 2 above)

 Why an International Education?